Irishness/lightbox_popups/README.md

 	css/lightbox.css		- css for the lightboxes

-To Use:

-	1) Make sure all of the includes (lines 4-8 in index.html) are included in the html page that you want to use the javascript.
-	2) Make sure the /js folder is located in the same directory
+<h2><b>To Use</b></h2>

-	3) Create a new function to call a lightbox.
+	1) Create a new function to call a lightbox.

-		3a) copy/paste one of the example functions from lightbox_examples, for example:
+		1a) copy/paste one of the example functions from lightbox_examples, for example:

 		function example2() {
 			var d1 = generateLightBox("top", "right", "#c9c456");
 			lightboxContentHelper(d1, "This is a lightbox content... with a tiger.
 Rawr.", "Title", "imgs/tiger.jpg", "Button1");
 		}

-		3b) change the function name and the parameters to whatever you like (see lightbox_examples for more info on how to do this).
+		1b) change the function name and the parameters to whatever you like (see lightbox_examples for more info on how to do this).

-	4) Call your new function in your html page when you want it.
-In our examples, we set our lightboxes to appear when someone clicks one of the buttons in index.html:
+	2) Call your new function.
+In our examples, we set our lightboxes to appear when someone clicks one of the buttons in index.html, like this:

 			<button onclick="example3();" class="buttonMedium buttonBase">Example 3</button>

-	5) Enjoy your new lightbox.
+	3) Enjoy your new lightbox.